Kamala Khan: Miscellaneous

 GraphicAudio released the audio book Ms. Marvel: No Normal in August 2015, with the first five issues of the comic-book series.
 Jeff Reingold, Marvel's manager of licensed publishing, said that "The challenge here was conveying the comic visuals into a strictly audio form without the use of a third-person narrator".

 In March 2016, Marvel Press announced that it would publish a 128-page chapter book entitled Ms. Marvel: Fists of Fury in October 2017.
 The story focuses on bullying, due to Kamala's gender and background.

-Vellani again appears as Kamala / Ms. Marvel in the Disney Wish cruise ship attraction Avengers: Quantum Encounter, which launched in July 2022.
+Vellani also appears as Kamala / Ms. Marvel in the Disney Wish cruise ship attraction Avengers: Quantum Encounter, which debuted in July 2022.
 She joins the Avengers in facing a rebuilt Ultron.